Blauben/kd-tree/docs/source/examples/cpp.rst

    // optional usage example: prebuild the entire tree std::cout << "KDTree: " << tree_from_files << std::endl;

-For advanced usage and configuration options, please refer to the detailed documentation in :ref:`KDTree`.
+For advanced usage and configuration options, please refer to the detailed documentation in :ref:`KDTree_cpp`.